Mike Gettis: Endy

 Endy was founded in 2015 by Gettis and Rajen Ruparell in Toronto, Canada as an online mattress retailer.
 The company's revenue was estimated to be $1 million in 2015, $10 million in 2016 and $20 million in 2017.
 Endy was sold in 2018 for $89 Million to Sleep Country Canada in one of Canada’s largest-ever e-commerce acquisitions.
 The company has generated over $250 million in sales and has received several awards including Techweek 100 - Innovators Award and Fastest Growing Retailer in Canada.

 Kilne

 In 2019, Gettis and his partner Noelle Hjelte founded Kilne Cookware, a direct-to-consumer cookware company that sells cookware products online.
 The company is expected to drive sales to $1 million by 2021.
-Currently, Gettis serves as the CEO of the company where as Hjelte serves as the President.
+Gettis is the CEO of the company and Hjelte is the president.